tj/n/README.md

 ## Preserving npm

-A `node` install normally includes `npm` as well, but you may wish to preserve an updated `npm` and `npx` leaving them out of the install using `--preserve`.
-Or you may not be using npm, so do not need to install.
+A `node` install normally includes `npm` as well, but you may not care about npm, or may wish to preserve an updated `npm` and `npx` leaving them out of the install using `--preserve`:

     $ npm install -g npm@latest
     ...